mehulagg/gitlab/doc/user/application_security/dast/index.md

 1. Select the **Saved Scans** tab.
 1. In the scan's row select **Run scan**.

-   If the branch saved in the scan no longer exists, you must first select **Select branch**.
+   If the branch saved in the scan no longer exists, you must first [edit the scan](#edit-an-on-demand-scan), select a new branch, and save the edited scan.

 The on-demand DAST scan runs and the project's dashboard shows the results.